rhyskoedijk/sbom-azure-devops/README.md

           publishLocation: 'Container'
 ```

-The SBOM manifest files will be uploaded to the `_manifest` folder of the build pipeline artifact container.
+The SBOM manifest files will be uploaded to the build artifacts, under the `_manifest` folder.

 ![example.build.artifacts.png](images/example.build.artifacts.png)

-The SBOM tab on the build result page provides a summary of key information within the manifest, including options to export files, dependencies, and security advisories to an SVG image or XLSX spreadsheet.

 ## Advanced